 When he woke it was time for supper, and he made his way begrudgingly to the Great Hall.
 He sat at the head of Gryffindor table, Ron on one side and Hermione across from him.
 Neville was sitting next to Ginny, whispering playfully in her ear, causing her to giggle and Ron to give him murderous looks.
 Harry carefully picked at his food, only eating partial amounts.
 His stomach started to rebel as Ron tried to pass him a rather large portion of pork chop.

 He closed his eyes for a moment.
 "I need to go check my lesson plans.
 I'll see you guys later."
 He got up and walked out; ignoring the odd looks he was receiving.
-He wasn't exactly lying when he said he had to do lessons plans, he did, he just hadn't planned on doing them that night.
+He wasn't exactly lying when he said he had to do lessons plans - he did in fact need to do them - he just hadn't planned on doing them that night.
 He sighed when he got back to his rooms and sank gratefully into a leather recliner before accioing his lesson books to him.

-His eyes were closed, the books fallen in the floor, and the concealing spell once more gone when Crookshanks came prowling into the room and settled himself on Harry's lap, his head lightly resting against Harry's stomach.
+His eyes were closed, the books fallen to the ground, and the concealing spell once more gone when Crookshanks came prowling into the room and settled himself on Harry's lap, his head lightly resting against Harry's stomach.

 The rooms were dark when Harry suddenly jerked awake with a cry a couple hours later.
 "No!"
 The only answer he got was a meow and he looked down, surprised to see Crookshanks on his lap.
 He blinked and then lifted the cat, placing him on the floor as he got up and headed to his bed.
 He settled in, curling comfortably under the covers, when there was another mreow and Crookshanks again joined him.
 Harry couldn't help but to chuckle.
 "I suppose you're staying then?"
 The cat purred and settled in against him.